HankB/ZFSsupport/README.md

 handled outside of these using `rsync` as the clients backed up are not presently using ZFS.

+## Contributing

+If you look at this and see opportunities for improvement, feel free to let me know.
+If you find bugs, file an issue!
+If you have questions, feel free to email me or file an issue.
+I would generally be open to PRs as long as they improve the result in some way.
+Thanks!

+NB: There are probably better projects for doing this and my code is probably highly specific to how I do things but if it looks like a fit for you, go for it.

 ## Motivation

 Sending incremental snapshot dumps to a remote system will